torchbox/tbxforms/README.md

 ]
 ```

-Now add the following settings to tell `django-crispy-forms` to use this theme:
+Now add the following settings to tell `django-crispy-forms` to use `tbxforms`:

 ```python
 CRISPY_ALLOWED_TEMPLATE_PACKS = ["tbx"]